-- Knowledge of the sea: weather, waves, tides and currents.
+- Sea conditions: weather, waves, tides and currents.

-- Safety at sea: charts, navigation, buoyage, communication and marine rules of the road.
+- Navigation: Charts, aids to navigation, communication and marine rules of the road.

 - Rescues and the importance of teamwork.

-- Paddling and maneuvering skills - the effects of wind, waves and current on boat behavior.
+- Paddling and maneuvering skills and the effects of wind, waves and current on boat behavior.